rencheckyoself/the-mighty-sawyer/README.md

 # Manipulation

-# Computer Vision

-# Throwing
-Since Sawyer is not the fastest robot, the throwing motion attempts to leverage as many joints as possible while also taking advantage of the full arm length.
-Sawyer executes an overhand throw, by positioning the arm behind it self.
-It then actuates joint 1, 3, and 5 to maximize velocity in the direction of the throw.
-During the trajectory, the grippers will open near the peak, releasing the bag. **Be sure that Sawyer's arm can be fully extended in all directions without hitting anything in the environment before running.**

-Sawyer will also attempt to target the cornhole board and it will also make adjustments based on the result of each throw by referencing the respective April tags.
-These features are both accomplished using the distance and heading calculations between sawyer, the board, and the most recently thrown bag.

-# Manipulation

 # Notes
 ## Lessons Learned
  - Throwing is a task so intuitive for a human that we rarely stop to realize the complexities of what is actually happening.
 The amount of hand control and sensory feedback a person has and can actually interpret far surpasses what a robot has access to.
 That being said, the great advantage a robot has over a person is the precision and repeatability.